Skip to main content

 Step 3: Start bucket replication

-Proxy is configured to route requests to storage one.
-The storage has bucket test with file file.txt.
+The proxy is configured to route requests to storage one.
+The storage has the bucket test, which contains the file file.txt.

-Use chorctl to start data replication for bucket test from storage one to two:
+Use chorctl to start the process of replicating data in the bucket test from storage one to storage two:

 # no replication exists: